Jim Mattis: Conflicts with Trump and resignation

 Mattis had recommended General David L. Goldfein, Air Force Chief of Staff, to succeed retiring General Joseph Dunford as Chairman of the Joint Chiefs of Staff in September 2018.
 Instead, Trump chose General Mark Milley, Army Chief of Staff, whom Mattis had recommended for the position of Supreme Allied Commander Europe.

 On December 19, 2018, Trump announced immediate US withdrawal from Syria, over his national security advisers' objections.
 Mattis had recently said that the US would remain in Syria after ISIL's defeat to ensure it did not regroup.
 The next day, he submitted his resignation after failing to persuade Trump to reconsider.
-His resignation letter contained language that appeared to criticize Trump's worldview—praising NATO, which Trump has often derided, and the 79-nation Defeat-ISIS coalition that Trump had decided to abandon.
+His resignation letter contained language that appeared to criticize Trump's worldview—praising NATO, which Trump has often derided, and the 79-nation anti-ISIS coalition that Trump had decided to leave.
 Mattis also affirmed the need for "treating allies with respect and also being clear-eyed about both malign actors and strategic competitors" and remaining "resolute and unambiguous" against authoritarian states such as China and Russia.
 He wrote that Trump has "the right to have a Secretary of Defense whose views are better aligned with [his] on these and other subjects."
 His resignation triggered alarm among historical allies.
 In his 2018 resignation letter, Mattis called both Russia and China "authoritarian models" rivaling US interests.
 Mattis's letter said his resignation would be effective February 28, 2019.
 Three days later Trump moved Mattis's departure date up to January 1, after becoming angered by the implicit criticism of Trump's worldview in Mattis's letter.
-On January 2, 2019, Trump criticized Mattis's performance as secretary of defense and said he had "essentially fired him."
+On January 2, 2019, Trump criticized Mattis's performance as secretary of defense and said he had "essentially fired him".

 John F. Kelly, Trump's chief of staff when Mattis left his position, denied that Trump fired Mattis or asked for his resignation.
-He said Trump must be confused or mistaken, and that "Jim Mattis is an honorable man."
+He said Trump must be confused or mistaken, and that "Jim Mattis is an honorable man".
+Mattis returned to his post as Davies Family Distinguished Fellow at the Hoover Institution.